 \subsubsection{Pre-processing}

-Pre-processing involves modifying the input data to a suitable format before being fed into the model for training.
+Pre-processing involves modifying the input data to a suitable format before feeding it into the model for training.
 It includes data cleaning, normalization, class balancing, and augmentation.
 Data cleaning removes unwanted noise or bias, errors, and missing data points \cite{DPtxtbook}.
 Normalization scales the input data within a specific range to ensure that each modality contributes equally to the training \cite{ExplainingDPinML}.
-Class balancing is done in cases where one class may have a significantly larger number of data points than another, resulting in model bias towards the dominant class.
-Data augmentation artificially increases the size of the dataset by generating new samples based on the existing data to improve model's robustness and generalizability~\cite{DPtxtbook}.
+Class balancing is done in cases where one class may have a significantly larger number of samples than another, resulting in a model bias toward the dominant class.
+Data augmentation artificially increases the size of the dataset by generating new samples based on the existing data to improve the model's robustness and generalizability~\cite{DPtxtbook}.